 Indianapolis Colts History

-The Indianapolis Colts are in their seventy-first season, playing their home games at Lucas Oil Stadium, in Indianapolis, Indiana since 2008.
+The Indianapolis Colts are in their seventy-second season, playing their home games at Lucas Oil Stadium, in Indianapolis, Indiana since 2008.
 The Colts are led by head coach Shane Steichen since 2023.

 The Colts have won five championships in their history, most recently in 2006.